camchu2001/my-wiki/docs/02. Python/Python  for Coding Interviews.md

-**I am no Python expert** 😔.
-I am a web developer and have been using mostly JavaScript and TypeScript in my past work experience.
-However, I use Python for my coding interviews.
-Its concise syntax and dynamic typing (a blessing and a curse 😅) enable writing solutions to coding problems quickly under pressure.

-This document should serve as a **quick guide to Python**, introducing you to the syntax and basic components that you’d need when using Python for coding interviews.
-It is **not a comprehensive** guide to Python, you’d need more than this to build an entire software with Python.
+This document should serve as a **quick guide to Python**, introducing syntax and basic components that one would need when using Python for coding interviews.

 > **Resource:** [Neetcode](https://www.youtube.com/watch?v=0K_eZGS5NsU) (highly recommend this channel)
-## 1. Variables
+### 1. Variables
 Python is a **dynamically typed** programming language, so **data type is determined at run time**.
 That’s why unlike other statically typed languages like C++ or Java, you don’t need to declare the data type, at all!
 ```python
 n = 0 # no need to specify data type